The intricate pattern of the brain: the memory object

 The thread

 When the hypothetical retrograde signal returns to the senses, it will again create a micro memory.
 The signal will therefore be immediately send back.
-It will pass over the LTM again, where the signal will interact with itself and with the emotional connections again, and it will end up in the WM again.
-From there it is sent back again and so on.
+It will pass over the pattern again, where the signal will interact with itself and with the emotional connections again.
+Then it is sent back again and so on.

 This loop can only be broken by either a genetic response to a change in stimuli, or by an internal decision.
 I will talk about decisions more in an upcoming article.